 NHS Greater Glasgow and Clyde (NHSGGC) is one of the largest healthcare systems in the UK employing around 40,000 staff in a wide range of clinical and non-clinical professions and job roles.
 We deliver acute hospital, primary, community and mental health care services to a population of over 1.15 million and a wider population of 2.2 million when our regional and national services are included.

-The shift pattern for this post is full time.
+The shift pattern for this post is on-call

 NHSGGC-NHS Scotland encourages applications from all sections of the community.
 We promote a culture of inclusion across the organisation and are proud of the diverse workforce we have.